wlads/reefpoints/_posts/2012-02-14-love-your-lib-directory.md

 The pattern I have fallen upon is to define a `gem_ext/` directory and a `gem_ext.rb` file in lib.
 I then make sure the extensions are loaded up using an initializer.
-For last of a better term I call this `lib_loader.rb`.
+For lack of a better term I call this `lib_loader.rb`.
 Lets start with the loader.

 {% highlight ruby %}